Mestuq/SlazAI/README.md

 "YoutubeSetChannel" - sets the channel on which youtube news will appear

 "RedditSetChannel" - sets the channel on which Reddit news will appear

+"GameDevSetChannel" - sets the channel on which GameDev updates will appear

 "localip [direction]" - give of server local ip.